Acktarius/oc-amd/README.md

 ---

 ## Modify core clock
-*this is not taken care of by the script, follow the next steps if you wish to change those values*
+*this is only not taken care of by the rig script, follow the next steps if you wish to change those values*
 ### reference : [https://wiki.gentoo.org/wiki/AMDGPU](https://wiki.gentoo.org/wiki/AMDGPU)
 *exemple for card0, as root :*
  ```